OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-4659.md

 # Event ID 4659: A handle to an object was requested with intent to delete

 ## Description
-Event ID 4659: A handle to an object was requested with intent to delete
+A handle to an object was requested with intent to delete.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|